alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Think we're sorted for AI UK?
 Have a bit less capacity for it this week- XB reminded me about health tickets
+ * EK - I think we are sorted and thanks so much for all your help with this.

 #### Any other topics
 * UKRN survey- think would be good to get involved in?
 (Have sent you email for context)
+ * EK - love this - please do send an email to KW and MS about this and how we can make this happen.
+ * EK - please can you write a short piece for the new health linkedin page about the structured missingness talk at AIUK.

 ## Date 22 February 2023